everything8215/ff6/README.md

 # Final Fantasy VI Disassembly

 This is a disassembly of Final Fantasy VI for the Super Famicom (i.e. Final Fantasy III for the SNES).
-It is a work in progress which partially builds the following ROMs:
+It is a work in progress which builds the following ROMs:

 - Final Fantasy III 1.0 (U), CRC32: `0xA27F1C7A`
 - Final Fantasy III 1.1 (U), CRC32: `0xC0FA0464`